-Food Allergy Policy
+Allergy Policy

-St. Mary's Catholic School recognizes that life threatening food allergies are an important condition affecting many school children.
+St. Mary's Catholic School recognizes that life threatening food and other severe allergies are an important condition affecting many school children.
 To minimize the incidence of life-threatening allergic reactions, parents must provide St. Mary's Catholic School with a physician's notification of the allergies.
+Therefore, we ask the parent to complete a "Care plan for children with special needs form" prior to school starting.